changesets/changesets/docs/dictionary.md

 - **dependency** - A package that is depended upon by another given package.
 - **dependent** - A package which depends on another given package.
 This is frequently used in the context of the getting the dependents of a package so they can be released.
 - **release** - The combination of versioning and publishing a package or packages which may include a build process before publishing
+- **prereleases** - A pre-release is a release that uses a tag, and is not published as `latest` on npm.
+This is designed for when you want to share code, but are not yet ready for it to be the main package used by everyone.
+Pre-releases for packages are common, but pre-releases within a monorepo presents unique problems.
+You can see our exhaustive pre-release documentation [in our prereleases documentation](./preleases.md).
+In addition, there are two different approaches to pre-releases which are defined for use separately.
+- **RC prerelease** - An RC prerelease is done before an intended important release, likely a major release.
+It includes semver information about what the next intended release version is, a tag, and an iterated number for the prerelease.
+The output of this is intended to be committed, and then further work done on the branch.
+RC prereleases are always published to the `next` tag on npm
+- **snapshot prerelease** - A snapshot pre-release is intended to make it easy to test all changes at a particular git commit.
+It is published at `0.0.0` and uses the git hash as the tag.
+This should be used as a less formal method than a release candidate to make it easy to install and test changes.

 ## Things that we haven't figured out how to explain well yet